valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

     }
 ```

-Finally we update the coordinator with the code to navigate to the final scren:
+Finally we update the coordinator with the code to navigate to the final screen:

 ```
 import UIKit